-The term carat dates back to ancient India; the birthplace of the world’s diamond trade.
-Sellers and traders used the consistency of size and weight of the tiny carob seed to define a new weight and measure, specifically, for the precious stones we now call diamonds.
+The term carat dates back to ancient India, the birthplace of the world’s diamond trade.
+Sellers and traders used the consistency of size and weight of the tiny carob seed to define a new significance and measure, specifically, for the precious stones we now call diamonds.

 The carat of a diamond is simply how much it weighs.
-In general, the more carats (the heavier) a diamond is, the more valuable it will be.
-But it is important to note that, things like the skill of the cut and the intrinsic quality of the stone will alter the value and so it is not expressed by the carat alone.
+The more carats (, the heavier) a diamond is, the more valuable it will be.
+But it is important to note that things like the skill of the cut and the intrinsic quality of the stone will alter the value, and so it is not expressed by the carat alone.

-The aim is not to get the biggest possible stone at any cost.
-You need to find something that looks beautiful on your own hand.
-Long delicate fingers will enhance the apparent carat size, whilst shorter thicker fingers will reduce it.
-Finding the right stone is a matter of trying on many different styles before you find the one, so don’t feel like you have to find the perfect match straightaway.
+The aim is not to get the most significant possible stone at any cost.
+It would help if you found something that looks beautiful on your hand.
+Long delicate fingers will enhance the apparent carat size, whilst shorter, thicker fingers will reduce it.
+Finding the suitable stone is a matter of trying on many different styles before you find the one, so don’t feel like you have to find the perfect match straightaway.

-To find the right ring you need to create a harmony between the setting and the stone.
-Thicker and more robust-looking settings will make the apparent carat size look smaller, and vice versa.
-It’s all about finding the perfect balance.
+To find the right ring, you need to create a harmony between the setting and the stone.
+Thicker and more robust-looking sets will make the apparent carat size look smaller and vice versa.
+It’s all about finding the perfect balance

-Elongated cuts such as the marquise will look larger at a fixed carat size than the princess shape, for example.
-Don’t be afraid to shop around for a shape that maximises the apparent carat size, if you are keeping an eye on your budget.
+For example, elongated cuts such as the marquise will look larger at a fixed carat size than the princess shape.
+If you are keeping an eye on your budget, don’t be afraid to shop around for a shape that maximises the apparent carat size.

-0.5 or 1 carat weights are the most popular weights.
-This is fantastic for the shopper who is browsing with budget in mind because it means less popular sizes such as 0.85 ct will be sold at a small discount per carat.
-Shop around and find the right balance between price and size and you’ll be surprised at what you can find for your money.
+0.5 or 1-carat weights are the most popular.
+This is fantastic for the shopper who is browsing with the budget in mind because it means less popular sizes such as 0.85 ct will be sold at a slight discount per carat.
+Shop around and find the right balance between price and size, and you’ll be surprised at what you can find for your money.